 If you are walking even a short distance, there will be puddles and streams.
 Your shoes are bound to get soaked.
 And trust me, you won’t like the feeling of wet socks on your feet.

 You will have to pass the whole day wearing wet socks in the office.
 Invest in some rain boots.
-There are many trendy and colorful & waterproof boots that you can choose from.
+Faveable suggests that you may try out some trendy, colorful waterproof boots to brighten up the dull, gloomy rainy days.

 They can keep your feet dry and look fashionable at the same time.